yuriy-chumak/libol-algebra/reference/en/vector.md

   > (make-vector '(3 4 5))
   #(3 4 5)

-  ; note: you can use any number as a vector arguments, ; including negatives, ratios, complex, inexact numbers (floats), ;  looong integers, NaN and Infinity
+  ; you can use any number as a vector arguments,
+  ;  including negatives, ratios, complex, inexact numbers (floats), ;  looong integers, NaN and Infinity
-  ; note: #i is a short for (inexact) function
+  ; note: #i is a short for (inexact) number
   > [-3 3/7 16+4i 7.12 #i7.12 618970019642290147449562111 +inf.0]
   #(-3 3/7 16+4i 178/25 7.12 618970019642290147449562111 +inf.0)

-  ; note: you can use infix-notation
+  ; you can use infix-notation
   > (infix-notation
        vector(1,2,3,4,5)
     )
   #(1 2 3 4 5)

+  ; even for native Ol syntax
   > (infix-notation
-       [3,4,5,6,7]
+       [3 4 5 6 7]
     )
   #(3 4 5 6 7)
   ```